dawnstar89/learning-skill/README.md

 Teach Mycroft knowledge and humor.

 ## About
 This Skill helps to give Mycroft a personality, by learning new information that you provide.
-If mycroft didn't understand you, you can immediately train the previous request by saying "I want to explain"--then you do not have to do everything from the beginning.
+If Mycroft didn't understand you, you can immediately train the previous request by saying "I want to explain" so you don't have to do everything from the beginning.

 ## Examples
-* "Do you want to learn something"
+* "Do you want to learn something?"
-* "Do you already know this"
-* "There you can learn something"
-* "I show you something"
-* "can you keep a secret"
-* "I tell you something private"
-* "Please do not say what I'm talking about"

-* "I want to explain it"
+* "I want to explain"

 ## Credits
 * Andreas Reinle(@gras64)